-From April 2017, you'll be able to save in a new account from Government-backed savings provider NS&I - but only until 10 April 2018.
-It pays 2.2% interest on up to £3,000 for a three-year fixed term, as confirmed by Chancellor Philip Hammond in March's 2017 Budget.
+You can now save in a new account - the Investment Bond - offered by Government-backed savings provider NS&I - but only until 10 April 2018.
+It pays 2.2% interest on up to £3,000 for a three-year fixed term.

-In a world of paltry savings returns, the Investment Guaranteed Growth Bond account would trump today's standard best-buys at that rate.
+In a world of paltry savings returns, the bond beats today's standard best-buys.
 But it doesn't set the world alight, and could be beaten by some bank account savings rates.
-We've a brief overview of how the account works below, how to beat its rate, plus how to apply.
+We've an overview of how the account works below, how to beat its rate, plus how to apply.

 In this guide...